-Suggested 3D Capture Settings
+Suggested Settings

-Default settings are optimized for 3D reconstruction.
+Default settings are optimized for 3D reconstructions of 3D Captures, Tower Captures, or Indoor Captures.

 If your main objective is to create a 3D reconstruction using a third party photogrammetry software, review the table below for example settings.